openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 71: Input I1 status off delay

 Input I1 status off delay
-This parameter specifies the delay before the device executes command after input I1 is deactivated.
-For example, if you set the parameter to 30 seconds and close the window, heater will turn OFF after 30 seconds.

-  * default value 0 (no delay)
-  * 1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)

-If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
-This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.Device status on UI change immediately but the command will be send after the set time.
+<p&gtThis parameter specifies the delay before the device executes command after input I1 is deactivated.
+For example, if you set the parameter to 30 seconds and close the window, heater will turn OFF after 30 seconds.</p&gt <ul&gt<li&gtdefault value 0 (no delay)</li&gt <li&gt1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)</li&gt </ul&gt<p&gtIf the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
+This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.Device status on UI change immediately but the command will be send after the set time.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.